jkentjnr/grunt-force-developer/README.md

 ### Folder Structures

 #### Traditional Folder Structure
 Traditionally, when a developer is developing for salesforce / force.com, they are constrained by the mandated package structure.
-This structure is extremely limiting and, as the size of projects / packages grow, becomes unweildly.
+This structure is extremely limiting and, as the size of projects / packages grow, raplidly becomes unwieldy.

 ```
 package.xml